 4. Your idea of a first date is a discussion

-One must consider that sapiosexuality is an orientation, with its own flag and meaning.
-Sexual or romantic attraction depends on the perceived intelligence.
+The romantic or sexual attraction you feel depends on perceived intelligence.
 Intelligence here often doesn’t mean IQ, but possession of knowledge that you would value.
-If their explanation of subjects such as quantum physics makes you sexually aroused, then you’re truly a sapiosexual.
+If your partner or date’s explanation of subjects such as quantum physics and their intellectual curiosity are huge mental turn-ons for you, then it’s possible you could identify as sapiosexual.

 6. You look for culture instead of partying on vacations

-Being attracted to intelligence means that your idea of the perfect vacation includes exploring the culture of a new place, instead of drinking and partying.
-So, you’re likely to go to a place with museums and old villages and places of historical importance.
+Attraction to intelligence means that your idea of the perfect vacation includes exploring the culture of a new place, instead of drinking and partying.
+So, when you travel with your partner, you’re likely to go to a place with museums and old villages and places of historical importance.
 While everybody would be hunting for crop tops to wear to Coachella, you’re likely to be sewing a historically accurate Anne Boleyn costume for the Renaissance Fair.

-Sapiosexuals love to challenge each other in the growth of their intellect.
-Guys attracted to intelligence love to do things that they have not done before, like learning a new language.
-Heard of the couples who like to organize treasure hunts for anniversaries?
-Or the couple who, at a pool party, criticizes the decision to award both Atwood and Evaristo the Booker Prize?
+Heard of couples who like to organize treasure hunts for anniversaries?
+Or, those who, at a pool party, criticize the decision to award both Atwood and Evaristo the Booker Prize?
 Chances are they might not be uppity as everyone claims, they could just be sapiosexuals.
-And if you are interested in that sort of thing, you may be too.
+And if you are interested in that sort of thing, you may be, too.